-Having access to information when you're answering a chat can be the difference between a good chat and a great one.
+Having access to information when you're answering a chat can make the difference between a good chat and a great one.

-Tabs are a way of sorting information for agents and allowing access to functions that would usually see them have to exit the Dashboard.
+Tabs help agents sort information and access additional functions without having to exit the Dashboard.
 Keeping your workflow all in one place means you can be more efficient while answering a chat and save time for other things.

-The Details tab is a collection of data on the current chat, from things that are automatically included like the visitor's IP address and operating system to the information agents can enter themselves or add with a pre-chat form like the visitor's name and email address.
+The Details tab shows data for the current chat.
+Some details are automatically included, such as the visitor's IP address and operating system.
+Other information can be entered by agents or added with a Pre-Chat Form, such as the visitor's name and email address.

 The Knowledge Base and Shortcuts tabs offer another quick way for agents to access both of these features.
 Agents can see a complete list of all your Shortcuts or sift through the Knowledge Base to find answers to an incoming question.

-The History tab will show a record of past chats with either the current visitor or the property overall.
-If an agent can see this isn't the first time the visitor has entered a chat they can quickly read through the previous one to see what was said last time or jump to another chat that had a similar situation for a hint on how to answer the visitor's questions.
+The History tab displays a record of past chats.
+You can choose to view either chats with your current visitor or all chats on your property.
+If an agent can see this isn't the first time the visitor has entered a chat, they can quickly read through the previous chats to review the last conversations or jump to a past chat with a similar situation for a hint on how to answer the visitor's questions.

-The Details, Knowledge Base, Shortcuts and History cant be edited but they can be deleted or disabled.
-To make changes to an existing tab, hover over it in the list and you'll see some options pop up.
-If it's a custom tab, you'll notice there's a pencil icon to edit it along with the delete and disable options as seen below.
+The Details, Knowledge Base, Shortcuts and History tabs can't be edited, but they can be deleted or disabled.
+To make changes to an existing tab, hover over it in the list and you'll see options pop up for deleting or disabling the tab.
+If it's a custom tab, you'll also see a pencil icon you can click to edit your tab.

-The Preview function on the right side of the Tabs page will give you a quick glimpse of what the agent will see when looking at a Tab while answering a chat.
-You can cycle through the different Tabs by clicking the symbols at the top of the window.
+The Preview function on the right side of the Tabs page gives you a quick glimpse of what an agent will see when viewing a Tab while answering a chat.
+You can cycle through the different Tabs by clicking the symbols for each at the top of the window.

-To create a new tab, click the green + Add Tab button in the top right corner and choose from one of the four options.
+To create a new tab, click the green + Add Tab button in the top right corner and choose from one of the four options that appear.

 Adding a URL tab allows you to embed a website within the tab.
 You just need to give the Tab a name and enter the URL.

-This tab is helpful for making sure agents answering chats have access to information within the chat.
-You could include answers to commonly asked questions, outline policies or create guides for agents to follow.
+This tab is helpful for making sure agents answering chats have access to the specific information they need.
+You can outline policies, provide answers to commonly asked questions or create guides for agents to follow.

-A menu tab acts purely as a way to sort the other two types of tabs.
-Within a menu tab, you can add lists of text and URL tabs that can easily be navigated to by clicking on the tab within a chat.
+A menu tab acts purely as a way to organize your other tabs.
+Within a menu tab, you can list Text and URL tabs, so users can easily navigate by clicking on the tab within a chat.
 If you're worried about taking up a lot of space with multiple custom tabs, menu tabs help to keep the clutter to a minimum.

-Select +Chat to add Direct Messages and Group Chats to tabs allowing you to speak with your team while chatting to a visitor without even changing windows.
+Select +Chat to add Direct Messages and Group Chats.
+Each allows you to speak with your team while chatting to a visitor without even changing windows.

-Now you just have to give the tab a name and choose either Groups or Direct Messages and select the chat from the drop-down box.
+Now you just have to give the tab a name, choose either Groups or Direct Messages and select a group or property member from the drop-down box.
 Once you've selected the chat you want to add to the tab, select the green Add Tab button and you're ready to go.

-You can also assign an icon to represent any tab at a glance by clicking on the image next to the Tab name text box.
+You can also assign an icon to represent any Text, URL, or Menu tab by clicking on the image next to the Tab name text box.